 Born in 1928, Hall grew up in Hamden, Connecticut.
 The Hall household was marked by a volatile father and a mother who was “steadier, maybe with more access to depths because there was less continual surface,” as Hall explained in an essay for Contemporary Authors Autobiography Series (CAAS).
 “To her I owe my fires, to my father my tears.
 I owe them both for their reading.”
 By age twelve, Hall had discovered the poet and short story writer Edgar Allan Poe: “I read Poe and my life changed,” he remarked in CAAS.
 Another strong influence in Hall’s early years was his maternal great-grandfather’s farm in New Hampshire, where he spent many summers.
 Decades later, he bought the same farm and settled there as a full-time writer and poet.

-Hall attended Philips Exeter Academy and had his first poem published at age sixteen.
+Hall attended Philips Exeter Academy and had his first poem published at age 16.
 He was a participant at the prestigious Bread Loaf Writer’s Conference, where he met Robert Frost, that same year.
 From Exeter, Hall went to Harvard University, attending class alongside Adrienne Rich, Robert Bly, Frank O’Hara, and John Ashbery; he also studied for a year with Archibald MacLeish.
 Hall earned a BLitt from Oxford University and won the Newdigate contest for his poem “Exile,” one of the few Americans ever to win the prize.
 Returning to the United States, Hall spent a year at Stanford, studying under the poet-critic Yvor Winters, before returning to Harvard.
 At Harvard, Hall assembled Exiles and Marriages, a tightly-structured collection crafted in rigid rhyme and meter.
 In 1953, Hall also became the poetry editor of the Paris Review, a position he held until 1961.
 In 1957 he took a position as assistant professor of English at the University of Michigan, where he remained until 1975.
 While at Michigan, Hall met the young Jane Kenyon.
 They later married and, when Hall’s grandmother, who owned Eagle Pond Farm, passed away, bought the farm, left teaching, and moved there together.
 The collections Kicking the Leaves (1978) and The Happy Man (1986) reflect Hall’s happiness at his return to the family farm, a place rich with memories and links to his past.
 Many of the poems explore and celebrate the continuity between generations.
 The Happy Man won the Lenore Marshall/Nation Prize.
 Hall’s next book, The One Day (1988), won the National Book Critics Circle Award.
 A long poem that meditates on the on-set of old age, The One Day, like much of Hall’s early work, takes shape under formal pressure: composed of 110 stanzas, split over three sections, its final sections are written in blank verse.
 The critic Frederick Pollack praised the book as possibly “the last masterpiece of American Modernism.
 Any poet who seeks to surpass this genre should study it; any reader who has lost interest in contemporary poetry should read it.”
 Old and New Poems (1990) contains several traditional poems from earlier collections, as well as more innovative verses not previously published.
 “Baseball,” included in The Museum of Clear Ideas (1993), is the poet’s ode to the great American pastime and is structured around the sequence of a baseball game, with nine stanzas of nine lines each.
 It remains one of Hall’s best-known poems.

-In addition to his accomplishments as a poet, Hall is respected as an academic who, through writing, teaching, and lecturing, has made significant contributions to the study and craft of writing.
+In addition to his accomplishments as a poet, Hall was a respected as an academic who, through writing, teaching, and lecturing, has made significant contributions to the study and craft of writing.
 As Liam Rector has explained, Hall “has lived deeply within the New England ethos of plain living and high thinking, and he has done so with a sense of humor and eros.”
 His books on the craft of writing include Writing Well—in its ninth edition by 1997—and Death to the Death of Poetry (1994).
 Hall is also a noted anthologist and helped assemble the influential New Poets of England and America (1957) with Louis Simpson and Robert Pack.
 He also edited Contemporary American Poetry (1962; revised 1972).
 Life Work (1993) is Hall’s memoir of the writing life and his tenure at Eagle Pond Farm.
 His early children’s book, Ox-Cart Man (1979), is one among several works that have established him in the field of children’s literature.
 A fable on the cyclical nature of life, Ox-Cart Man expresses for readers “the sense that work defines us all, connects us with our world, and we are all rewarded ... in measure of our effort,” according to Kristi L. Thomas in School Library Journal.